David Cormack: Numbers show National under Bridges 'starting to hurt'

 Winston as PM has not been the disaster that a lot of people were expecting.
 He's performed the role perfectly adequately, while holding the coalition together, and now NZ First is picking up National voters.

 Simon's numbers were pretty terrible too.
-He had a net favourability score of minus 7, compared to the PM who was in the forties.
-That's a big gap.
-It's got to the point where National front bench MP Mark Mitchell had to deny that there was any threat to Simon's position.
-To have that sort of chatter break out just five months after taking the role is David Shearer like.
+His favourability has gone into the negatives.
+This means more people dislike him as leader than like him.
+It's got to the point where National front bench Mark Mitchell had to deny that there was any threat to Simon's position.
+To have that sort of chatter break out less than five months after taking the role is David Shearer like.
 And Shearer's now in South Sudan.

 When you talk to rank and file National members you hear how dispirited they've become.
 One told me how deeply uninspired they all were.
 These National MPs give no oomph, no motivation, no excitement.
 He said that people weren't turning out to meetings or conferences.
 2018 National is looking a lot like 2008-2017 Labour.
 Could it be that the departure of Jonathan Coleman left National rudderless?
 Was he secretly a brilliant strategist and not just a woefully inept health minister?